geiman-uw/fingergelsight/README.md

 ### Core procedure
 #### 1. Silicone lab
 * __Cast transparent gel silicone__: Spray petri dish with Ease Release 200.
 Mix 15g XP-565, then pour into dish.
 Vacuum until no bubbles remain, then heat on warm for 10 min.
-* __Add yellow layer while XP-565__: Starting with a pinkie-tip quantity of yellow Silicone Ink, mix in a 1:10:60 activator:ink:diluent ratio.
+* __Add yellow layer__: Starting with a pinkie-tip quantity of yellow Silicone Ink, mix in a 1:10:60 activator:ink:diluent ratio.
 The resulting mixture should be approximately the consistency of chocolate milk.
 Pour in a thin even layer over the XP-565 petri dish.
 The layer should be as thin as possible, so you will not use all of the yellow silicone.
 Heat the dish on warm for 15 min.

 #### 2. Makerspace
 * **Print parts**: Print [core_filename], [corepiece_filename], [shell_filename] open side up in clear PLA with 0.2mm layer height, raft, and no support.